circles-00/ftp_sync/README.md

 # ftp_sync
 Synchronize local files with remote files via FTP Protocol using python

-This script automatically synchronizes local with remote folder, checking for already synced files along the way(If the file is already there, it will not re-upload it again) and also generated & uploads a summary report of which songs were last synced.
+This script automatically synchronizes local with remote folder, checking for already synced files along the way(If the file is already there, it will not re-upload it again) and also generates & uploads a summary report of which songs were last synced.

 Usage: `python3 ftp_sync.py`